postsharp/Metalama.Samples/examples/caching/caching-4/README.md

 This method needs to be reported from the `BuildAspect` method of the `CacheAttribute` and `GenerateCacheKeyAspect` aspect classes.
 We cannot report errors from template methods because templates are typically not executed at design time unless we are using the _preview_ feature.

 However, a limitation prevents us from detecting unsupported types at design time.
-When Metalama runs inside the editor, at design time, it doesn't execute all aspects for all files at every keystroke, but only does so for the files that have been edited and their dependencies.
+When Metalama runs inside the editor, at design time, it doesn't execute all aspects for all files at every keystroke, but only does so for the files that have been edited, plus all files containing the ancestor types.
 Therefore, at design time, your aspect receives a _partial_ compilation.
 It can still see all the types in the project, but it doesn't see the aspects that have been applied to these types.

 So, when `CachingOptions.VerifyCacheKeyMember` evaluates `Enhancements().HasAspect<GenerateCacheKeyAspect>()` at design time, the expression does not yield an accurate result.
 Therefore, we can only run this method when we have a complete compilation, i.e., at compile time.

-To verify attributes, we need to include this code in the `CacheAttribute` aspect class:
+To verify parameters, we need to include this code in the `CacheAttribute` aspect class:

 [!metalama-file CacheAttribute.cs from="BuildAspect:Start" to="BuildAspect:End"]